Frequently Asked Questions – about hunger

 Your contributions enable The Hunger Project to mobilise communities, and build the capacities of women, men and children, so that they can end their own hunger and poverty.

 Some of your money goes to fundraising and general administration.
 We are committed to spending less than 25 percent on overheads, which includes fundraising and administration.
-In 2007, 20 percent of our income went toward fundraising and administration, while 80 percent went directly to programmes.
+In 2010, 83 percent of our income went directly to programs, while 17 percent went toward fundraising, management and general.
 This achievement has helped us to meet the highest standards of charity watchdog agencies such as Charity Navigator in the US.
 We have received an unqualified audit by an independent accounting firm each year of our operations.
 Read more about how we spend funds

 Can my development organisation apply for grants from The Hunger Project?